 09 of 10

-The English Setter is a gun dog known for pointing, running, and hunting skills.
+The English setter is a gun dog known for pointing, running, and hunting skills.
 They can be trained to retrieve, making them excellent at bird hunting.
-As the popularity of Setters rose, they began to be split into two categories: conformation and field.
+As the popularity of setters rose, they began to be split into two categories: conformation and field.
 Field dogs are smaller, and more lightly feathered, making them best for hunting.
-Conformation dogs are more suited to be show dogs and pets due to their larger frames and longer feathers.
-However, the field Setter makes an excellent companion as well.
+Conformation dogs are more suited to be show dogs and pets due to their larger frames and long feathers.
+However, the field setter makes an excellent companion as well.

 10 of 10